PulsarHRI/pulsarhri.github.io/docs/control/desktop_app/desktop_app.md

 # Pulsar Desktop App

+!!! note
+    Currently the Desktop App works only for Real Actuators, not for Virtual ones

 The **Pulsar Desktop App** provides the simplest way to get started with a Pulsar Actuator.
 It offers a graphical interface (GUI) to configure, control, and monitor the actuator without writing any code.

 This tool is ideal for: